Everything You Need to Know About Massachusetts Short Sales as a Buyer and a Seller

 • A copy of the listing agreement from the Real Estate agent.

-• Proof of income ~ The lender is going to require a financial statement including copies of your two most recent bank statements, copies of your last 4 pay stubs, or if you are self employed, a copy of your most recent profit and loss statement.
-Lastly you will need copies of your last two tax returns.
+• Proof of income ~ The lender is going to require a financial statement including copies of your two most recent bank statements, copies of your last four pay stubs, or if you are self-employed, a copy of your most recent profit and loss statement.
+Lastly, you will need copies of your last two tax returns.

 • Also are there any other debts on the home or condo such as past due water and sewer bills, condo fees, outstanding taxes, IRS or other liens.

-In most cases calling everyday to the negotiator asking for a decision is a big mistake.
-Every contact you make to the loss mitigation call center or the negotiator gets logged into their contact database.
-If you are calling too often you will likely piss them off.
-Doing that could cause them to reject the proposal and no one would know.
-One really important consideration is that in many circumstances the short sale negotiator is not the one making the decision for approval or not.
+In most cases calling every day to the negotiator asking for a decision is a big mistake.
+Every contact you make to the loss mitigation call center, or the negotiator gets logged into their contact database.
+If you are calling too often, you will likely piss them off.
+Doing that could cause them to reject the proposal, and no one would know.
+One really important consideration is that in many circumstances the short sale negotiator is not the one deciding for approval or not.
 The loan is owned usually by a secondary market investor (SMI).
-The so called short sale negotiator, negotiates very little and is merely a processing clerk.
-Having these people on your side is important.
+The so-called short sale negotiator negotiates very little and is merely a processing clerk.
+Having these people on your side is essential.
 You want them to go to bat for you with the investor.

-One of my biggest pet peeves with short sales is when a Realtor signs up to handle one for a seller and they do not know what they are doing.
-For example, the proper way to handle a short sale transaction is just like any other when it comes to accepting an offer.
+One of my biggest pet peeves with short sales is when a Realtor signs up to handle one for a seller, and they do not know what they are doing.
+For example, the proper way to process a short sale transaction is just like any other when it comes to accepting an offer.
 The seller should be approving an offer and signing the contract!

 Thinking of buying or selling a short sale property or other Real Estate in Ashland, Bellingham, Blackstone, Douglas, Framingham, Franklin, Grafton, Holliston, Hopkinton, Hopedale, Medway, Mendon, Milford, Millbury, Millville, Northboro, Northbridge, Shrewsbury, Southboro, Sutton, Wayland, Westboro, Whitinsville, Worcester, Upton and Uxbridge?
 Get in touch I would love to interview for the chance to represent your best interests.